Alex Jones’ Twitter Account Protected By Twitter CEO Jack Dorsey

-Unlike other social media platforms, Twitter was slow to ban Info Wars’ Alex Jones from its platform but the Wall Street Journal reported on Monday that the decision to keep Jones on the platform was one made solely by CEO Jack Dorsey.
+Unlike other social media platforms, Twitter has yet to ban Infowars‘ Alex Jones from its platform, but the Wall Street Journal reported on Monday that the decision to keep Jones on the platform was one made solely by CEO Jack Dorsey.

-Dorsey reportedly overruled his staff on banning Jones’ continuing to give him a platform for his views.
-While other social media platforms, like Facebook and YouTube had banned Jones, Twitter’s inaction was heavily criticized, including by some employees who tweeted their protests.
+Dorsey reportedly overruled his staff on banning Jones, continuing to give him a platform for his views.
+While other social media platforms, such as Facebook and YouTube, have banned Jones, Twitter’s inaction was heavily criticized, including by some employees who tweeted their protests.

 The inaction on Jones follows an earlier pattern, established in 2016 when white supremacist Richard Spencer was initially banned by the trust and safety team at Twitter, only for Dorsey to step in and insist that Spencer be allowed back on the platform, but only on one account.

-Faced with the reports from the Wall Street Journal Twitter responded telling WSJ that those reports were false.
+Faced with the reports from the Wall Street Journal, Twitter responded by telling WSJ that those reports were false.

-“Our service can only operate fairly if it’s run through consistent application of our rules, rather than the personal views of any executive, including our CEO,” said Twitter Chief Legal Officer, Vijaya Gadde to the Wall Street Journal.
+“Our service can only operate fairly if it’s run through consistent application of our rules, rather than the personal views of any executive, including our CEO,” said Twitter Chief Legal Officer Vijaya Gadde to the Wall Street Journal.

-Regarding Jones, the Huffington Post reports that not only did Dorsey reject the suggestion that Jones be banned from the platform but even gave him safeguarded access to ensure he could keep tweeting.
+Regarding Jones, the Huffington Post reports that not only did Dorsey reject the suggestion that Jones be banned from the platform, but even gave him safeguarded access to ensure he could keep tweeting.

-The report from the Wall Street Journal comes at an interesting time for Dorsey who will be facing congress where he is expected to be asked about election meddling and a perceived censorship bias against conservatives, although the report may well help Dorsey with the latter allegation.
+The report from the Wall Street Journal comes at an interesting time for Dorsey, who will be facing Congress where he is expected to be asked about election meddling and a perceived censorship bias against conservatives, although the report may well help Dorsey with the latter allegation.

 Social Media is totally discriminating against Republican/Conservative voices.
 Speaking loudly and clearly for the Trump Administration, we won’t let that happen.
 They are closing down the opinions of many people on the RIGHT, while at the same time doing nothing to others…….